 - Use suggestions rather than commands.

-These are the exact same characteristics of parents who practice authoritative parenting style.
+These are the exact same characteristics of parents who practice an authoritative parenting style.

-There are two types of coping skills: problem-focused coping and emotion-focused coping11.
+There are two types of coping skills: problem-focused coping and emotion-focused coping13.

-Problem-focused coping skills refer to action that has the goal of removing or circumventing the source of the stress.
+Problem-focused coping skills refer to an action that aims to remove or circumvent the source of the stress.
 These coping skills emerge during early childhood starting in preschool.
-Also known as primary coping, problem-focused coping is more effective for issues that are perceived as changeable.
+Also known as primary coping, problem-centered coping is more effective for issues that are perceived as changeable.

 Planning is contemplating how to cope with a stressor.
-It involves coming up with action strategies, steps to take and ways to best handle the problem.
+It involves coming up with actionable strategies, steps to take and ways to best handle the problem.

-Seek assistance is asking social support for advice, information or help.
+Seek assistance is asking for social support for advice, information, or help.

 Screening out competing activities is putting other projects aside to avoid being distracted to deal with the stress.

-- Refrain from arguing to cool the crowd down (restraint coping)
+Example: Refrain from arguing to cool the crowd down.

 Emotion-focused coping is predominant when people see the stressor as something that must be endured.

-Accept the reality of a stressful situation and accept that there are no active coping strategies at the moment.
+Accept the reality of a stressful situation and accept that there is no active solution at the moment.

 Using a sense of humor to diffuse the negative emotions that accompany distress.

-- Find something funny in the distress and look for something comical to say (use humor)
+Example: Find something funny in the distress and look for something comical to say.

-Escapism is a form of emotion-focused coping that includes fantasizing or daydreaming.
-It also involves drinking alcohol or using drugs, sleeping excessively, and avoiding people.
+Escapism is a form of emotion-focused coping that includes fantasizing, daydreaming, or ruminating.
+It also involves drinking alcohol or using drugs, sleeping excessively, and avoiding people to escape from stress.

 Disengagement is giving up trying to achieve goals when the stressor interferes.

 Example: Take the blame for what has happened by believing, “It’s all my fault.”

 Final Thoughts On Coping Skills For Kids

-While it is crucial to teach our children ways to handle stress, they are not miracle cures by any means.
-Coping skills for kids only work if the child thinks they are helpful in coping with the distress.
-When parents employ external control methods like rewards, punishment, and threats, children lose their sense of control, and thus their ability to deal with stress adaptively.
+While it is crucial to teach children ways to handle stress, they are not miracle cures by any means.
+Life skills such as coping only work if the child believes they are helpful in coping with the distress.
+When parents employ external control methods to deny children autonomy, kids lose their sense of control, and thus their ability to deal with stress adaptively.
 If your child has trouble learning coping strategies, you can seek help from mental health professionals.